CV4RA/A2GC/README.md

 # A²GC: Asymmetric Aggregation with Geometric Constraints for Locally Aggregated Descriptors

-A PyTorch implementation of A²GC (Asymmetric Aggregation with Geometric Constraints) for Visual Place Recognition (VPR), featuring support for DINOv2 and DINOv3 backbones.
+A PyTorch implementation of A²GC (Asymmetric Aggregation with Geometric Constraints) for Visual Place Recognition (VPR), featuring support for DINOv2 backbones.

 ## 🚀 Features